insight-platform/Savant/docs/adapters.md

     -m adapters.ds.sinks.always_on_rtsp
 ```

-The same adapter can be run using a script
+The same adapter can be run using a script:

 ```bash
     ./scripts/run_sink.py always-on-rtsp --source-id=test --stub-file-location=/path/to/stub_file/test.jpg rtsp://192.168.1.1
 ```